personinblack/black/README.md

 a page is combination of panes or just one pane in a way that can be displayed on an inventory. you can build one with a title (`String`), a size (`int`) and the panes to be displayed.

-black only has one page object and that is the chest page but you can create your own pages.
+black only has one page object and that is the chest page but you can create your own custom pages later.

-here is an example in case you need one:
+here is an example chest page in case you need one:

 ```java
 // panes from the previous example